Freuer Faucets Review & Rating Updated: 05/21/21

 Freuer faucets get a lot of consumer interest because they are attractive, stylish, and inexpensive.
 But, while the style is there, the quality is not.
 They are not very good faucets.
 Reports of problems with Freuer faucets are numerous and widespread, as are reports of a lack of post-sale customer support.
 In our test of customer support, it took 5 days for the company to respond to our first e-mail, and then the response did not address the questions we asked.
 Our second e-mail was not answered at all.

-Spohn's terms of sale are unlike any we have seen elsewhere, and we belive a homeowner would have to be out of his or her mind to purchase a faucet from Spohn under these terms.
+Spohn's terms of sale are unlike any we have seen elsewhere, and we believe a homeowner would have to be out of his or her mind to purchase a faucet from Spohn under these terms.
 For example, the company's terms of sale disavow any responsibility for "latent" defects, that is, defects not evident from a visual inspection of the faucet.
-So even if there is a written 5-year warranty someplace, the most common faucet problems, all of which are latent, would not be covered.
-Another term provides that if you buy a Freuer faucet then give it to someone else who is injured by the faucet, you, as purchaser, agree to pay not only the cost of any damages caused by the faucet, but the cost of any litigation, including Spohn's attorney fees and court costs.
+So even if there was a faucet warranty someplace, the most common faucet problems, all of which are latent, would not be covered.
+Another provision states that if you buy a Freuer faucet then give it to someone else who is injured by the faucet, you, as the purchaser, agree to pay not only the cost of any damages caused by the faucet but the cost of any litigation, including Spohn's attorney fees and court costs.
 You also agree that any lawsuits must be tried in Broward County, Florida in a non-jury trial.
-Spohn also disclaims any responsibility for

 … damages, losses, costs, injuries, penalties, expenses, attorney's fees and liabilities of whatever nature whether in tort, contract, warranty or strict liability, including without limitation those resulting from injuries or deaths of persons and damages to property resulting from, or arising out of or in connection with the use of this Item, loss or liability resulting from negligence, operational deficiencies or failures, acts of God, or other cause (whether such causes are avoidable or not) caused in whole or in part, directly or indirectly by Purchaser, Seller's employees, representatives, agents or third parties …

 We think that a faucet company that takes such extraordinary measures to avoid any possible shred of responsibility for the performance of its faucets deserves a pass.
-If you are in the market for a good faucet that is certified for use with plumbing codes, certified lead free, and one the seller stands behind, that is supported after the sale, and for which replacement parts are available, we suggest you look somewhere else.
+If you are in the market for a good faucet that is certified for use with plumbing codes, certified lead-free, and one the seller stands behind, that is supported after the sale, and for which replacement parts are available, we suggest you look somewhere else.
 Buy a Freuer faucet only if the stars are in exactly the right alignment and you feel unusually lucky.
 Of course, if you feel that lucky, take the money and buy lottery tickets instead.
 It would probably be a far wiser investment.

-Since 2013 it has worked itself up to a A- rating, then down again to a C-, then up again to A-, which is its score at present.
-The BBB does not require that all customer complaints be settled to the satisfaction of the customer, but does require a business to make a reasonable effort to resolve a complaint.
+Since 2013 it has worked itself up to an A- rating, then down again to a C-, then up again to A+, which is its score at present.
+The BBB does not require that all customer complaints be settled to the satisfaction of the customer but does require a business to make a reasonable effort to resolve a complaint.
 Spohn Global has not been accredited by the Better Business Bureau.

 Most of the imported products that Spohn sells are unregulated.
-It's nice if they are UL Listed, but they do not have to be.
+It's nice if they are UL Listed but they do not have to be.
 Faucets are different.
 They are regulated products, and they are required by law to be tested and certified, if not by UL, then by one of the other six organizations that test and certify faucets.
 Freuer faucets have not been tested and certified.
 Spohn Global seems to make no effort to comply with the regulations that govern the importation and sale of faucets in North America.

-But, some less than scrupulous faucet sellers ignore their responsibility to have their faucets tested and certified because the penalty for failing to do so does not fall on them but on the unsuspecting consumer who suddenly finds that his new faucet cannot lawfully be installed in because it is not certified to comply with the local plumbing code.
-We don't know that Freuer falls into this category of predatory sellers, but it's hard to imagine that the company simply "forgot" to have its faucets tested.
+But, some less than scrupulous faucet sellers ignore their responsibility to have their faucets tested and certified because the penalty for failing to do so often does not fall on them but on the unsuspecting consumer who suddenly finds that his new faucet cannot lawfully be installed in because it is not certified to comply with the local plumbing code.
+We don't know that Freuer falls into this category of predatory sellers but it's hard to imagine that the company simply "forgot" to have its faucets tested.